gausslabs/phantom-zone/README.md

-"Phantom zone" is similar to the zone in which superman gets locked, but it's not meant to lock anyone.
+"**Phantom zone**" is similar to the zone in which superman gets locked, but it's not meant to lock anyone.
 It's meant to be a new zone in parallel to reality.
-It's the zone to which you port yourself, with others, to, and take arbitrary actions but only remember the things you preconditioned yourself to rememeber when you are back.
+It's the zone to which you teleport yourself with others, perform arbitrary actions together, and remember only predefined set of memories when you're back.
 Think of the zone as a computer that erases itself off of the face of the earth after it returns the output, leaving no trace behind.

-More formally, phantom-zone is a experimental multi-party computation library that uses fully homomorphic encryption to compute arbitrary functions on private inputs from several parties.
+**More formally, phantom-zone is a experimental multi-party computation library that uses multi-party fully homomorphic encryption to compute arbitrary functions on private inputs from several parties.**

 At the moment phantom-zone is pretty limited in its functionality.
 It offers to write circuits with encrypted 8 bit unsigned integers (referred to as FheUint8).
 You can work with FheUint8 like any normal Uint8 with a few exceptions mentioned below.
 We don't plan to just stick with 8 bit types and have plans to extend the APIs to more unsigned / signed types.